Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Conclusion

-Given that the Act itself has made a special mention with regard to spreading awareness about maternity benefit rights proves that the awareness amongst the women in the workforce is still yet to permeate completely.
-So it is always advisable to seek advice or guidance from a legal expert, especially with someone who has had hands-on experience with labour law.
-If you have any further questions relating to maternity benefits or labour law in general, contact us and we will ensure that our team of experienced legal experts will help you out with your requirements.
+Given that the Maternity Benefits Act itself has made a special mention of spreading awareness about maternity benefit rights, this proves that awareness amongst women in the workforce is still yet to permeate completely.
+So it is always advisable to seek advice or guidance from a legal expert, especially someone who has had hands-on experience with labor law.
+If you have any further questions relating to maternity benefits or labor law in general, contact Vakilsearch, and we will ensure that our team of experienced legal experts will help you out with your requirements.

 FAQs

-What are the amendments made in the Maternity Benefit Act 2017?
+What are the amendments made in the Maternity Benefits Act 2017?

-The Maternity Benefit Act 2017 introduced several amendments to the previous Act.
-Some key amendments include an increase in the duration of paid maternity leave from 12 weeks to 26 weeks for women with less than two surviving children, and 12 weeks for women with two or more surviving children.
+The Maternity Benefits Act 2017 introduced several amendments to the previous Act.
+Some key amendments include an increase in the duration of paid maternity leave from 12 weeks to 26 weeks for women with less than two surviving children and 12 weeks for women with two or more surviving children.
 It also provided maternity benefits for adoptive and commissioning mothers.

-The Maternity Benefit Act Amendment in 2023 does not exist.
-The most recent significant amendment was the Maternity Benefit Act 2017, which brought about substantial changes to maternity benefits in India.
+The Maternity Benefits Act Amendment does not exist.
+The most recent significant amendment was the Maternity Benefits Act 2017, which brought about substantial changes to maternity benefits in India.

-What is the amendment in Section 8 of the Maternity Benefit Act?
+What is the amendment in Section 8 of the Maternity Benefits Act?

 Which statements are correct regarding the Maternity Benefit Amendment Act 2017?